kslstn/astro-i18n-blog-starter/README.md

 ## Features

 - ⛓️ Linked translations via a reference property: no need for matching slugs between locales.
+- 🏖️ Allow adding pages for a new locale with minimal effort; use the default locale* as a fallback for missing settings and strings.
 - 🏷️ Content tags á la WordPress
 - 🗺️ Sitemap support with translation links
 - 📡 Localized RSS Feeds